What Is an Immigration Psychological Evaluation?

 How does the process work, from referral to delivery?

 Kipu Terra works on referral from immigration attorneys and offices, who send the case material.
-The evaluation is virtual, conducted by secure telehealth, so distance is not a barrier.
+The evaluation is remote, conducted by secure video (Google Meet, free, works on any internet or phone connection), so distance is not a barrier.
+New Mexico is the home base, and the firm serves attorneys and families nationwide.
 After the clinical interview and assessments, the LMSW drafts the report and the LCSW reviews and co-signs it.
 The finished report returns to the referring office for the waiver or relief filing.

 What does this evaluation not do?